armory/docs/content/en/docs/installation/ae-environment-reg.md

   - `spec.spinnakerConfig.profiles.spinnaker.armory.cloud.iam.clientID`: set this value to **Client ID** that you received from [Register your environment](#register-your-environment).
   - `spec.spinnakerConfig.profiles.spinnaker.”armory.cloud”.iam.clientSecret`: set this value to the **Secret** that you received from [Register your environment](#register-your-environment).

-Once you apply the registration information to your environment, communication between your Armory Enterprise environment and Armory Cloud is enabled.
-The communication allows certain Armory Enterprise features, such as the Armory Deployments plugin, to function.
+Once you apply the registration information to your environment, your Armory Enterprise environment is registered with Armory.

 {{< tabs name="Configure Armory Enterprise" >}}
 {{% tab name="Operator" %}}